See the list of vulnerabilities detected

 Newly reported types of vulnerabilities are highlighted with a New label for seven days in the table, helping you quickly identify them.

-Note: Your preferences for which columns to see persist across Injected sections within your groups.
+Note: Your column order preferences persist across Vulnerabilities sections within your groups.

 You can filter the table to facilitate your search.
 To access the multiple options, click the Filters button.